dpacassi/UltimateDrupalReference/README.md

 Once you have Drupal set up and running, it's time for site building.
 Have a look at the great documentation on drupal.org about [site building](https://www.drupal.org/site-building) as well as as understanding the [concepts of Drupal](https://www.drupal.org/docs/8/understanding-drupal-8/overview).

+## Theming with Drupal
+- [Twig Documentation](https://twig.symfony.com/doc/2.x/) - Twig is the templating language used in building a Drupal 8 Theme
+- [Debugging Twig Templates](https://www.drupal.org/docs/8/theming/twig/debugging-twig-templates) - This will allow you to see which templates are in use on a page, which template is used to render each item on the page, any hooks for that template, and give you suggestions for naming your new templates
+- [Drupal 8 Theming Fundamentals, Part 1](https://www.lullabot.com/articles/drupal-8-theming-fundamentals-part-1) and [Part 2](https://www.lullabot.com/articles/drupal-8-theming-fundamentals-part-2) - An overview of creating and working in a Drupal 8 theme
+- [Drupal.org Theming Guide for Drupal 8](https://www.drupal.org/docs/8/theming) - The official guide to Drupal 8 theming.
+Not always the easiest to understand but very helpful for reference on many topics.

 ## Distributions
 While Drupal 8 Core comes with lots of functionality already, the strength of Drupal lies in its extensibility.